bancobpi/general-documentation/docs/2-create-stoplight-account.md

 # Stoplight Account

-## How to Create a Stopligh Account
+## How to Create a Stoplight Account

 Go to [https://bancobpi.stoplight.io/](https://bancobpi.stoplight.io/)